g8os/EFBD/docs/zeroctl/commands/import.md

 Import a [vdisk][vdisk] from a storage (FTP) server, where the backup is stored in a secure and efficient manner.
+Tlog data will be generated if the vdisk has configured tlog cluster.

 > (!)
 Remember to use the same (snapshot) name, crypto (private) key and the compression type,